WHO WE ARE

 Australian Red Cross provides all backbone coordination functions (including project, contracts and financial management and human resources functions).
 Funding for Tiraapendi Wodli operations and programs is currently provided by the SA Government Department of Human Services and Department of Correctional Services, the Wyatt Charitable Trust and the Alcohol and Drug Foundation.

-In addition, Red Cross and Tiraapendi Wodli have partnered with the Paul Ramsay Foundation to implement the Tiraapendi Wodli Understanding Monitoring Evaluation and Learning (UMEL) project.
+In addition, Tiraapendi Wodli and Red Cross have partnered with the Paul Ramsay Foundation to implement the Tiraapendi Wodli Understanding Monitoring Evaluation and Learning (UMEL) project.

-Tiraapendi Wodli worked with the Kowa Collaboration (Skye Trudgett) in 2023 to develop the UMEL.
-Since late 2023, a team of Tiraapendi Wodli community evaluators have been working with Assoc Professors Alwin Chong and Fiona Arney to establish the evaluation plan including ethics approval to commence data collection and community discussions.
+Since early 2024, a team of Tiraapendi Wodli community evaluators have been working with Assoc Professors Alwin Chong and Fiona Arney and Dr Martine Hawkes to implement the evaluation including community discussions and data collection.

 The aim of the project is to: